Lake Hillier: Forms of life

-The only living organisms in Lake Hillier are microorganisms including Dunaliella salina, red algae which cause the salt content in the lake to create a red dye which helps produce the colour, as well as red halophilic bacteria, bacterioruberin, present in the salt crusts.
+The only living organisms in Lake Hillier are microorganisms including Dunaliella salina, red algae which cause the salt content in the lake to create a red dye which helps produce the bright pink colour, as well as red halophilic bacteria, bacterioruberin, present in the salt crusts.
 Despite the unusual hue, the lake exhibits no known adverse effects upon humans.
 From above, the lake appears a solid bubble gum pink, but from the shoreline it appears more of a clear pink hue.
 The shoreline is also covered in salt crust deposits.
 In 2015, scientists from the Extreme Microbiome Project conducted extensive microbiome and metagenomic DNA sequencing and detected Haloquadratum, Haloferax, Salinibacter, Halobacterium, Halogeometricum, and several other halophilic organisms.
 Culturing from the water revealed a low concentration of Psychroflexus as well.

 Safety and accessibility

 Despite the high salt content levels (comparable to those of the Dead Sea), Lake Hillier is safe to swim in.
 Scenic tours of Lake Hillier generally do not stop at the island, and there are no regular services that allow direct access to the lake.

 There are very few ways to view Lake Hillier.
 Aeroplane scenic flights are the most common method, with six flights a day departing Esperance Airport, flying over Lake Hillier via the nearby Cape Le Grand National Park.
 Cruises are also an option for passengers wanting to view the isolated lake, and surrounding forest area.